Skip to main content

 Key Inclusion Criteria

-• Hospitalized and requiring conventional oxygen, HFNC oxygen, or NIV
+• Hospitalized and required conventional oxygen, HFNC oxygen, or NIV

 • Laboratory-confirmed SARS-CoV-2 infection